 Understanding Dementia Through Key Statistics

 While many older people can expect to experience a slight, gradual decline in cognitive function, speed, or abilities as they age, certain mental health conditions can cause more rapid changes that are significant enough to interfere with daily life.
 Dementia refers to a category of such conditions.
+A review of the facts and figures on dementia reveals that it is a serious public health concern that affects people in varied communities around the world.
 Read on to learn more about it and to familiarize yourself with key statistics about the prevalence of Alzheimer's or other dementias worldwide.

 iStock/PIKSEL